vimalabathineni/vimalabathineni.github.io/projects.md

 **Scientist Horticulture** (**From September,2016 to Januay, 2019**)

-**Project leader** in Research projects/experiments as per approved technical programme of work at Cashew Research station, Bapatla under AICRP on Cashew, ICAR-DCR,Puttur.
+**Project leader** in Research projects/experiments as per approved technical programme of work at Cashew Research station, Bapatla under **AICRP on Cashew, ICAR-DCR,Puttur**.

 **Crop Management**
 1. Organic Management in Cashew